%2520(1).jpeg)

 5.2.
 Centralize official information

-A pinned message per competition:
+A pinned post by competition:

-- where to watch (official broadcaster),
+- Where to watch (official broadcaster),

-- at what time,
+- what time,

 - on which app/channel,

 5.3.
-Avoid questionable bots
+Avoid suspicious bots

 - moderation,

-- advertisements,
+- ads,

 - timer / polls,